NISH1001/mind-cave/_posts/2020-04-03-wavering-thoughts.markdown

 I have been partly successful in not [overthinking](https://www.youtube.com/watch?v=pwhsXSh5OHI){:class="paradox"} much.
 I guess.
 Yeah, I guess!
 That’s how life has been.
-Just guessing about the unknowns, how it is going to turn out in future times to come looking back at which I might have some other type of interpretation.
+Just guessing about the unknowns, how it is going to be in future times to come, looking back at which I might have some other type of interpretation.
 Just imagine yourself in a future version of your own “self” that’s writing about the past.
 Your future and the past getting tangled in some mysterious ways.
 That’s what I feel about writing.
 It has been a way of my life I guess, since I have almost no one to talk to that can just sit here right beside me and just listen; listen like there’s no tomorrow.
-Like the world’s gonna end a nuclear apocalypse.
+Like the world’s gonna end in a nuclear apocalypse.
 Whenever I start writing, these sorts of thoughts just keep on flowing like there’s an uncanny river being blocked by walls of wavering stones!
 I guess I am starting to waver now, drifting in a rabbit hole of life being fragmented among the vastness.